jkingharman/react-todo/README.md

 Then run the json server: ```json-server -p 8080 --watch db.json```

-Now open http://localhost:3000 in your browser and you should now see the app.
+Now open http://localhost:3000 in your browser and you should see the app.

 ## Dependencies ##